slowproj/slowdash/Applications/SlowDrip/DriplineConsole/docs/README.md

 Dripline Console provides a convenient API accessible via HTTP.
 Using the API does not require any library such as Dripline or SlowDash; you can get and set endpoint values with standard tools like the `curl` command or the `request` Python module.
 There is some additional overhead by going through HTTP, and for long-term applications, using the Dripline or SlowDrip library (described in SlowDrip/FirstmeshWalkthrough) is recommended.

 ### Usage
-See bash and Python examples under `DriplineConsole/Examples/WebAPI`.
+See Bash and Python examples under `DriplineConsole/Examples/WebAPI`.

-- to get an endpoint value: GET `http://HOST:PORT/api/slowdrip/endpoint/ENDPOINT`
+- To get an endpoint value: GET `http://HOST:PORT/api/slowdrip/endpoint/ENDPOINT`
-- to set an endpoint value: POST `http://HOST:PORT/api/slowdrip/endpoint/ENDPOINT` with data (JSON) in body
+- To set an endpoint value: POST `http://HOST:PORT/api/slowdrip/endpoint/ENDPOINT` with data (JSON) in body
-- to send a value for logging: POST `http://HOST:PORT/api/slowdrip/sensor_value_alert/NAME` with data (JSON) in body
+- To send a value alert for logging: POST `http://HOST:PORT/api/slowdrip/sensor_value_alert/NAME` with data (JSON) in body

 ### Bash/Commandline Examples
 (Modify the SlowDash server address accordingly)